-The unenforceable visitation order combines elements of both the “amicable divorce trick” and “using the children as weapons trick.”
-The success of this trick is largely a result of a parent not having an attorney to protect them.
+The unenforceable visitation order combines elements of both the "amicable divorce trick" and "using the children as weapons trick."
+The success of this trick is primarily a result of a parent not having an attorney to protect them.

 Example #1 -I have a Standard Visitation Order, Don't I?

-One gentleman I met had gone through a divorce while he was in the military.
+One gentleman I met had gone through a divorce while in the military.
 He had tried to make sure his family would be taken care of after the divorce.
 When this gentleman agreed to a visitation order, he thought he was getting standard visitation.

 The language that his ex-wife's attorney had placed in the order was for a standard visitation order.
 However, the attorney had also slipped this language in: